Is the world rediscovering a lost masterpiece as it flocks (via Netflix) back to “Waterworld?”

 Maybe that’s going a bit far, but revisiting this film, which I found fun and often thrilling upon its initial release, is a reminder of what epic movies used to look like, what real ambition could be in an action film and Lord Almighty, was Kevin Costner the Douglas Fairbanks of his day, or what?
 A man before the mast, because we all look more macho on a sailboat.

-He’s the Mariner, a hero with an anti-social attitude, a bitching trimaran and uh gills in a future where climate change (this came out in 1995) has flooded the planet and left its survivors floating around on surviving boats (Fiberglass, man, even the apocalypse can’t kill it.) and pontoon atoll villages.
+He’s the Mariner, a hero with an anti-social attitude, a bitching trimaran and uh gills in a future where climate change (this came out in 1995) has flooded the planet and left its survivors floating around on scavenged boats (Fiberglass, man, even the apocalypse can’t kill it.) and pontoon atoll villages.

 The biggest “boat” of all?
 It’s home to the “smokers,” jetski goons led by the one-eyed Deacon, played by Dennis Hopper as if this would be the last time he’d ever get to go this crazy on celluloid.